iQubeS/documentation/docs/resource-planner/doc/introduction.md

 # Introduction

-The Resource Planner is a grid-based timeline view that can be used to visualize tasks, schedules, projects etc.
+The jQuery Resource Planner is a grid-based timeline view that can be used to visualize tasks, schedules, projects etc.

 Time is displayed on the x-axis and categories on the y-axis.